Aneeta-Xavier/new_project_AIE6/README.md

    - Answer: The paper discusses a multi-level multi-discipline Chinese evaluation suite for foundation models, specifically focusing on evaluations related to language models.
 It involves various aspects such as open-ended evaluations in different languages (Chinese and English), safety evaluations, and the construction of high-quality test cases for safety content.
 The paper highlights the model's performance in security assessments and emphasizes the importance of human-aligned safety content classification and diverse inquiry methods in evaluation processes.

 Does this application pass your vibe check?
 Are there any immediate pitfalls you're noticing?
     - Not at all.
 A huge pitfall is that it is unable to really answer any of the questions with anything but "I don't knpw".
 I edited the Chainlit to give at least a partial answer because it can be extremely irritating to the user to continually get "I don't know" as the default answer.
 Another thing is that I had to increase the MB from 2 MB to 10 MB using Chainlit in order to get the PDF to be uploaded.
+I was also able to get hallucinations to show up, which are incorrect responses from GPT.

 ## 🚧 CHALLENGE MODE 🚧